Join Us & Get Wine 101 Course 75% Off

 Southeast-asian-cuisine-curry-tofu-by-alpha

-Aromatic white wines are exceptionally keen with Southeast Asian cuisine. by Alpha
+Aromatic white wines pair exceptionally well with Southeast Asian cuisine.
+Photo by Alpha.

-Aromatic white wines are wonderful to use as a kind of flavor multiplier when matched with food.
-For example, the sweet and vanilla-like flavors in coconut are heightened when matched with a wine like Gewürztraminer.
+Aromatic white wines are flavor amplifiers when matched with food.
+For example, the sweet, vanilla-like flavors in coconut are heightened when matched with a wine like Gewürztraminer.

 Thus, it’s fun to use this style of wine more like an ingredient or embellishment to a dish.
-As you might be already imagining, aromatic white wines are wonderful when matched with aromatic Southeast Asian and Indian cuisine.
+They shine with Southeast Asian and Indian cuisine.

 Common flower aromas in wine

-While many of the primary styles of wine are characterized more by winemaking tradition (e.g. full-bodied white wines are oak-aged), aromatic white wines are more scientifically categorized by characteristics in the wine grape.
+While many primary wine styles are characterized more by winemaking tradition (e.g. some oak-aged full-bodied white wines), scientists classify aromatic varieties by their high terpene content.

-Aromatic white wines are unique because they have higher levels of an aroma compound class called terpenes (not turpentine) which include the very same aromas found in flowers!
-Aromatic white wines have particularly high levels of a certain subgroup of terpenes called monoterpenes (including compound linalool).
+Aromatic wines are unique because they have higher levels of an aroma compound class called terpenes (not turpentine), which include the very same aromas found in flowers.
+Aromatic white wines have particularly high levels of a certain subgroup of terpenes called monoterpenes (including the compound linalool).

-Monoterpenes are responsible for all those delicious aromas of rose, geranium, orange flower, and more.
-So, the next time you smell a wine and it smells like roses, it might be monoterpenes at work.
+Monoterpenes drive many of the floral aromas that you detect, such as rose, geranium, orange flower, and more.
+So, the next time you smell a wine, and it smells like roses, it might be monoterpenes at work.

 Sources